A geometric integration approach to smooth optimisation: Foundations of the discrete gradient method: Existence of solutions to the discrete gradient steps

-Therefore, for all \(y \in K\) and \(z \in F\), one has \(\|y - z\| \geq \eta/L\).
-As in the previous case, there exists a cutoff function \(\varphi \in C^\infty(\RR^n; [0,1])\) with uniformly bounded gradient, such that \(\varphi \mid_{K} \equiv 1\) and \(\varphi\mid_{F} \equiv 0\).
-To verify this, we may consider e.g. \citep[Theorem C.20]{leo17}, with \(\eps = \eta/L\) and \(u(\cdot)\) as the indicator function of \(K\), i.e. \(u\mid_K \equiv 1\) and \(u \mid_{\RR^n \setminus K} = 0\).
+Therefore, for all \(y \in U\) and \(z \in F\), one has \(\|y - z\| \geq \eta/K\).
+As in the previous case, there exists a cutoff function \(\varphi \in C^\infty(\RR^n; [0,1])\) with uniformly bounded gradient, such that \(\varphi \mid_{U} \equiv 1\) and \(\varphi\mid_{F} \equiv 0\).
+To verify this, we may consider e.g.\ \citep[Theorem C.20]{leo17}, with \(\eps = \eta/K\) and \(u(\cdot)\) as the indicator function of \(U\), i.e.\ \(u\mid_U \equiv 1\) and \(u \mid_{\RR^n \setminus U} = 0\).

 Consider \(W: \RR^n \to \RR\) as defined in the previous case.
 The gradient of \(W\) is uniformly bounded, so there is a fixed point \(y\) such that \(y = x - \tau \overline{\nabla} W(x,y)\).
-By the same arguments as in case \emph{(ii)}, \(\overline{\nabla} V(x,y) = \overline{\nabla} W(x,y)\), which implies that \(y\) solves \(y = x - \tau \overline{\nabla} V(x,y)\). \end{proof}
+By the same arguments as in case \emph{(ii)}, \({\overline{\nabla} V(x,y) = \overline{\nabla} W(x,y)}\), which implies that \(y\) solves \(y = x - \tau \overline{\nabla} V(x,y)\). \end{proof}

-The third case in \thmref{thm:existence} covers optimisation problems where \(V\) is not coercive.
-This includes the cases of linear systems with nonempty kernel and logistic regression problems \citep{lee06} without regularisation.
+The third case in \thmref{thm:existence} covers problems where \(V\) is not coercive, which includes linear systems with nonempty kernel and logistic regression problems \citep{lee06} without regularisation.

-While the above theorem holds also for the Itoh--Abe methods, there is a much simpler existence result in this case, given in \citep{rii18nonsmooth}.
-This requires only continuity of the objective function, rather than differentiability.
+While the above theorem holds also for the Itoh--Abe methods, there is a much simpler existence result in this case, given in \citep{rii21}, for which continuity of the objective function is sufficient.